open-ephys/onix-bonsai-onix1-docs/articles/getting-started/onix-configuration.md

 ---
-uid: onix-bonsai
+uid: onix-configuration
 title: Hardware Configuration
 ---

-Because ONIX supports a variety of hardware, our workflow needs to be configured to capture data from the headstages, miniscopes, etc. we are using with the system.
-This section covers this process.
+Because ONIX supports a variety of hardware, our workflow needs to be configured to capture data from the specific headstages, miniscopes, etc. we are using with the system.
+This page covers this process.

-## Hardware Configuration
+## Hardware Configuration Chain

 Every workflow in Bonsai that is meant to work with ONIX hardware should contain a hardware configuration chain in its first row which comprises of the following steps: